New York Archdiocese names 120 priests accused of sex abuse

 Bishop John Jenik was removed from his public duties in November after being accused of inappropriate behavior with a teenage boy in the 1980s — an accusation he denies.
 The Vatican is reviewing the matter.

 Bishop James McCarthy resigned in 2002 after the archdiocese was alerted about his affairs with women, which he acknowledged.
 He mentioned starting a relationship with a woman when she was around 21 years old, but some questions were later raised about whether she'd been underage.

 No charges were filed, and the church hasn't made a determination.
+A message was left Friday evening at a possible phone number for McCarthy.

 Others were school leaders and teachers, deacons, parish priests, and clerics who worked with charities and youth groups.